 Public access to information on the register

-The general rule will be that all of the information on the general and historic sections of the register will be publicly available.
-For those entities included in the restricted section of the register, only limited information will be publicly available, including:
+The general rule is that all of the information on the general and historic sections of the register will be publicly available.
+For entities listed on the restricted section of the register, only limited information will be publicly available, including:

 - the entity's registered number, but not its name;

 - details of the entity's status (for example, trustees of a trust, or a foundation);